RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Models and baselines

 \subsubsection{\textbf{Fourier U-Net (FUnet)}}

 FUnet, a new architecture introduced in this work, augments the U-Net with a spectral convolutional layer.
 Specifically, between the encoder and decoder in the bottleneck, we add a spectral convolutional block.
 The FUnet lifts the features $z \in \mathbb{R}^{C_0}$ from the encoder and computes their discrete Fourier transform: $\widehat{z} = \mathcal{F}[z]$.
-Then only the lowest $R$ modes are retained and transformed back into the time domain.
-This added Fourier layer is combined with the local convolutional block to produce a latent representation, which is subsequently decoded and upsampled to the target resolution in the decoder using pixel-shuffle layers with skip connections from the encoder \cite{shi2016real}.
+Subsequently, the lowest $R$ modes are retained and transformed back into the time domain.
+The decoder then upsamples to the target resolution in the decoder using pixel-shuffle layers with skip connections from the encoder \cite{shi2016real}.
+The FUnet architecture fuses spectral features with convolutional layers, making it effective both for super-resolution and for extracting scientifically meaningful structure from high-resolution data.